-Term Definition Company Identification An alphanumeric code used to identify the Originator of an ACH transaction.
-Company Name Identifies the source of the Entry and is used for descriptive purposes for the Receiver and is the name by which the Originator is known to and readily recognized by the Receiver of the Entry.
-In an ACH transaction in which the Originator of a credit Entry is not the payer of the transaction (the party from which payment is ultimately being directed), the Company Name must be the name by which the payer is known to and readily recognized by the Receiver of the Entry.
-Constructive Receipt, Doctrine of For Federal income tax purposes, the doctrine of constructive receipt is used to determine when a cash-basis taxpayer has received gross income.
-A taxpayer is subject to tax in the current year if he or she has unfettered control in determining when items of income will or should be paid.
-Unlike actual receipt, constructive receipt does not require physical possession of the item of income in question.
-The full text of the IRS regulation defining constructive receipt states as follows: "Income although not actually reduced to a taxpayer's possession is constructively received by him in the taxable year during which it is credited to his account, set apart for him, or otherwise made available so that he may draw upon it at any time, or so that he could have drawn upon it during the taxable year if notice of intention to withdraw had been given.
-However, income is not constructively received if the taxpayer's control of its receipt is subject to substantial limitations or restrictions."
-Corporate Credit or Debit See CCD+ Corporate Trade Exchange See CTX DFI Account Number The RDFI's customer's account number (Receiver/Payee/Provider).
-B1111000unt 1 tuniber The REF1's customer's account number (receiven's ayes, 110 (race)).
-Discretionary Data A field in the Entry Detail Record of an ACH transaction allowing ODFIs to use code of significance to them to enable specialized handling of the Entry.
+Term Definition taxpayer's control of its receipt is subject to substantial limitations or restrictions 34 Corporate Credit or Debit See CCD+ Corporate Trade Exchange See CTX DFI Account Number The RDFI's customer's account number (Receiver/Payee/Provider).
+35 Discretionary Data A field in the Entry Detail Record of an ACH transaction allowing ODFIs to use code of significance to them to enable specialized handling of the Entry.
 There is no standardized interpretation of this data.
-Effective Entry Date The date the payer intends to provide good funds to the payee via EFT as specified in the ACH CCD+ Standard in Field #9 of the Company Batch Header Record 5.
-EFT (Electronic Funds Transfer) The electronic exchange or transfer of money from one account to another, either within a single financial institution or across multiple institutions, through computer-based systems.
-Entry An order or request for the transfer of money from one account to another, e.g., a CCD+ is a type of Entry.
+36 Effective Entry Date The date the payer intends to provide good funds to the payee via EFT as specified in the ACH CCD+ Standard in Field #9 of the Company Batch Header Record 5.37 EFT (Electronic Funds Transfer) The electronic exchange or transfer of money from one account to another, either within a single financial institution or across multiple institutions, through computer-based systems.
+38 Entry An order or request for the transfer of money from one account to another, e.g., a CCD+ is a type of Entry.
 A non-monetary transaction is also an Entry.
 EOB (Explanation of Benefits) A document from an insurance company giving details regarding how the insurance company processed medical insurance claims.
 Although EOBs often look like a medical bill, the EOB tells the patient what portion of a claim was paid to the healthcare provider and what portion of the payment, if any, the individual is responsible for.
 ERA (Electronic Remittance Advice) An electronic version of a payment explanation which provides details about providers' claims payment.
 ERAs are provided by health plans to providers.
 The industry standard for sending ERA data is the HIPAA-adopted ASC X12 835 standard.
 If the claims are denied, the ERA would contain the required explanations.
+Healthcare EFT Standards The combined use of the ACH CCD+ Standard and the X12 835 TR3 TRN Segment to originate/initiate an electronic healthcare claim payment.
+These standards must be used for claims payment initiation by all health plans that conduct healthcare EFT.
+39 Health Plan Title 45, Code of Federal Regulations.
+Section 160.103- (1) Health plan includes the following, singly or in combination: (i) A group health plan, as defined in this section. (ii) A health insurance issuer, as defined in this section.

-http://en.wikipedia.org/wiki/Constructive receipt NACHA Operating Rules & Guidelines 2011
+34 http://en.wikipedia.org/wiki/Constructive_receipt